 Day 1: Arrival in zagreb

 Arrive in Zagrab, Croatia’s capital city alive with culture, arts, and gastronomy.
-Upon arrival at the airport, you’ll be transferred to our centrally located boutique hotel. join your new travel mates and guide for the week.
+Upon arrival at the airport, you’ll be transferred to our centrally located boutique hotel to join your new travel mates and guide for the week.
 We’ll walk to dinner through the lively nightlife area of Upper Town and enjoy our Welcome Dinner of modern traditional Croatian specialties made from fresh ingredients from the famous Dolac Market.

 Day 2: explore historic zagreb

 We’ll start our explorations with a guided walking tour starting at Jelacic Square, learning about the rich history of the two olds towns that now make up the city of Zagreb as we pass by famous landmarks such as Lotrscak Tower and St. Mark’s Church.
 Our local guide will give recommendations for myriad cultural and gastronomical options for your free afternoon and evening.
 Consider visiting the Homeland War Museum or The Museum of Broken Hearts, or stroll through the city center, enjoying 17th Neo-Baroque architecture found at the Zagreb's Art Pavilion and Croatian National Theater.
 Rest and relax in one of Zagreb’s many lush city parks, such as Maksimir, and make time to grab a coffee and people watch at one of the city’s many cafes.